- minimizes or eliminates estate taxes

 - directs assets to a surviving spouse and/or children, grandchildren and other beneficiaries.

 This continuity of ownership and management of your asset is possible because the legal ownership of the property is held by the Trustee of the Trust.
-The person you designate as your successor Trustee will become able to sell and manage stocks, bonds and the other assets that are in the Trust if you become disabled, or at the time of your death.
-This is very important, especially when you consider the rapid changes in the securities and real estate markets.
-Without immediate authority to manage you estate, delays is management of your assets could be costly.
+The person you designate as your RLT's successor Trustee will become able to sell and manage stocks, bonds and the other assets that are in the Trust if you become disabled, or at the time of your death.
+This is very important in many situations, especially when you consider the rapid changes in the securities and real estate markets.
+If you own real estate or a closely held business, you understand how important it is to be able to manage and control your assets.
+With a Living Trust, your family can maintain access and have immediate authority to manage you estate, avoiding delays and gaps in management of your assets the could otherwise be very costly.
+The benefits of probate avoidance are multiplied if you own property in other states, which would require additional probate proceedings to clear title.

-Real Estate, bank accounts, and stocks and bonds are examples of property that can be transferred into a Trust.
+Real Estate, bank accounts, publicly traded stocks, bonds and ownership of a closely held business are examples of property that can be transferred into a Living Trust.
 If the Trust is drafted and funded correctly, there will be no need for involvement of the Probate Court, because the legal ownership of the property is governed by the authority of your Trust document.

 The process of transferring property into a Trust is called Funding the Trust: